cnbbooks/lfe-manual/src/feedback.md

-# Feedback and Documantation Bugs
+# Feedback and Documentation Bugs

 If you would like to provide feedback about this guide, we would welcome the chance to improve the experience for everyone.
 Please